InSAR: How Satellites Measure Millimeter Ground Movement from 700 km Up

 - No fringes: No detectable deformation (or complete decorrelation)

-InSAR only works if the ground surface is stable enough between acquisitions to maintain a consistent phase relationship.
-Coherence measures this stability, ranging from 0 (completely random phase — no useful signal) to 1 (perfect phase preservation).
+Coherence measures whether the ground surface stayed stable enough between acquisitions to maintain a consistent phase relationship — the precondition for InSAR to work at all.
+It ranges from 0 (completely random phase — no useful signal) to 1 (perfect phase preservation).
+Every interferogram comes with a coherence map, and reading it tells you where the deformation measurements can be trusted.

 High coherence areas: